denten/denten.github.io/_includes/CV/07-service.md

 #### University

+- Co-Director, Center for Comparative media, 2023 --
 - Provost's Advisory Committee on the Libraries, 2022 -- 2026.
 - Senior Job Search Committee, Department of Slavic Languages and Literatures, AY 2022/23.
 - Executive Committee, [Institute for Comparative Literature and